Avikam03/cs486/README.md

 #### Value Iteration

-Implement computing expected utility as a dynamic programming problem.
+We implement computing expected utility as a dynamic programming problem.
 This works by starting from the end (last time stamp), and working our way back. see slides for derivation.

 **Bellman's equation**